logikum/md-web-site/contents/en/tragedies/macbeth.md

 Macduff challenges Macbeth who, on learning his adversary is the child of a Ceasarian birth, realises he is doomed.
 Macduff triumphs and brings the head of the traitor to Malcolm who declares peace and is crowned king.

+#### Dramatis personae

+DUNCAN, king of Scotland.

+MALCOLM,
+DONALBAIN, his sons.

+MACBETH,
+BANQUO, generals of the king’s army.

+MACDUFF,
+LENNOX,
+ROSS,
+MENTEITH,
+ANGUS,
+CAITHNESS, noblemen of Scotland.

+FLEANCE, son to Banquo.

+SIWARD, Earl of Northumberland, general of the English forces.

+YOUNG SIWARD, his son.

+SEYTON, an officer attending on Macbeth.

+Boy, son to Macduff.

+An English doctor.

+A Scotch doctor.

+A soldier.

+A porter.

+An old man

+LADY MACBETH

+LADY MACDUFF, Gentlewoman attending on Lady Macbeth.

+HECATE

+Three Witches.

+Apparitions.

+Lords, gentlemen, officers, soldiers, murderers, attendants, and messengers.